 Following a healthy lifestyle may help to prevent obesity, as well as other negative health outcomes.
 Start building healthy habits now:

 Talk with your healthcare provider about your daily habits, medical history and family medical history to determine the best ways for you to improve your health.

 Asthma cannot be cured.
 However, by eliminating asthma triggers and taking asthma medication, you may be able to reduce the frequency of your asthma attacks.
 Treatment varies from person to person, so it is important to work with your doctor to manage your asthma and create an asthma action plan.
 Learn how to recognize, reduce or eliminate common asthma triggers in your home.

-While there is no sure way to prevent arthritis, you can help reduce your risk and delay the potential onset of certain types of arthritis.
+While there is no sure way to prevent arthritis, you can reduce your risk and delay the potential onset of certain types of arthritis.

-Knowing the cancer history of your family is important to understanding your potential risk for cancer so you can take charge of your health.
+Knowing the cancer history of your family is also important to understanding your potential risk for cancer so you can take charge of your health.

 The signs and symptoms of cancer depend on where the cancer is, how big it is, and how much it affects the organs or tissues.
 If a cancer has spread (metastasized), signs or symptoms may appear in different parts of the body.
 Just as the signs and symptoms can vary, the treatment options for everyone will vary as well.

-The good news is many cancer deaths can be prevented by making healthy lifestyle choices like:
+The good news is that you can decrease your risk of preventable cancer by making healthy lifestyle choices like:

 You can manage your risk by participating in our free lifestyle programs: